Jharkhand child’s death: Girl’s mother driven out of her home for ‘defaming village’

 Balram, another social activist from the district, believes that the threats against Koyli Devi probably intensified on Friday because a central government team, appointed to inquire into the child’s death, had already reached Ranchi and would soon be making its way to the village.

 “I am not sure about the identities of all the villagers who threatened the family, but when I spoke to Koyli Devi on the phone later, she mentioned that the local ration dealer was one of them,” said Balram, who only goes by his first name.
-“Caste also plays a role in this issue, because Koyli Devi’s family is Dalit.”

 When Koyli Devi and her family escaped to Patiamba village, Taramani Sahu was in Ranchi on a work trip and her house was locked.